 Importance of Flexibility

 It is important to be flexible, especially during our age, because we want to avoid injury.
-But, there are other good reasons why you should practice any type of flexibility workout too!
+But, there are other good reasons why you should practice flexibility workouts too!

 - Reduce risks for injury, like fractures and muscle tearing